ValentinoHuanca/cypress-amazon/cypress/TestCoverage/US01-Agragar nuevo empleado.md

   Then: deberían aparecer Log Messages indicando las reglas de negocios establecidas
   And: permanece en la misma página de "Add Employee"
   And: no se direcciona a la página con los detalles personales del perfil de un nuevo usuario/empleado creado

+## Business rules

+input firstName:

+* Should not exceed 30 characters X

+* Required X

+input middleName:

+* Should not exceed 30 characters X

+input lastName:

+* Should not exceed 30 characters X

+* Required X

+input employeeId:

+* Should not exceed 10 characters X

+* Employee Id already exists X

+input username:

+* Should not exceed 40 characters X

+* Should be at least 5 characters X

+* Username already exists X

+* Required X

+input password:

+* Should not exceed 64 characters X

+* Should have at least 7 characters X

+* Required X

+* Your password must contain minimum 1 number X

+* Your password must contain minimum 1 lower-case letter X

+input verificacionPassword:

+* Passwords do not match X